michaeldawson/website/src/markdown-pages/alignment.md

 ![booster](/booster.png)

-Now for the fun part: alongside the guiding rails is a third one, and it's the _"power-rail"_... you know, the one that's electrified with super high voltage?
+Now for the fun part: alongside the two guiding rails is a third one, and it's the _"power-rail"_... you know, the one that's electrified with super high voltage?

 This rail is made up of your _Boosters_ - all the little things that you can do during your day to boost your defences, power up your positivity, and also just _enjoy!_

-Within the whole range of choices, activities, and patterns of thinking that you can find within your guiding rails, everyone can find those activites that they truly _love_ doing... that are also genuinely positive and beneficial.
+Everyone can find activites that they truly _love_ doing, that are also genuinely positive and beneficial for them (and perhaps even for people around them!)

 For me, my _"Boosters List"_ includes: